Tales from the Brown Desk – Episode 10 – Commonly Asked Criminal Law Questions… Answered.

 Kassi Rigney – That’s up to the judge.
 The jury has one rule and one rule only, and that’s determined guilt beyond a reasonable doubt.

-Jacob Rigney – There’s only… and there’s there’s one exception to that.
+Jacob Rigney – There’s one exception to that.
 The one exception is the death penalty or life without parole.
 The jury does get to decide whether that sentence shall be imposed or not, but the judge can overrule them.
 Although that is very rare.

 What are some of the most important rights an accused person has?